status-im/nim-rlp/README.md

 As previously explained, generic procs such as `read`, `append`, `encode` and `decode` can be used with arbitrary used-defined object types.
-By default, the library will serialize all of the fields of the object using the `fields` iterator, but you can modify the order of serialization or include only a subset of the fields by using the `rlpFields` macro:
+By default, the library will serialize all of the fields of the object using the `fields` iterator, but you can also include only a subset of the fields or modify the order of serialization or by employing the `rlpIgnore` pragma or by using the `rlpFields` macro:

 ``` nim
 macro rlpFields*(T: typedesc, fields: varargs[untyped])